OJStuff/Get-DMR-IDs/README.md

 ### Example 3

 This command specifies to create export for region 2 (Europe).
 Country 302 (Canada) will also be added to the collection, but Norway will ble excluded.
-File format will be for default traceiver type (AnyTone D878/D578).
+File format will be for default traceiver type (AnyTone D878/D578) and the file will be named "users-anytone.csv".

     >python3 dmridget.py -r 2 -c 302 -274